 Initialization of the FIFO block involves selecting and asserting a synchronization source.
-Initialization causes the input and output pointers to be forced to an offset of 2; the input pointer is forced to the in_sel_a state, while the output pointer is forced to the sel_q_c state.
+Initialization causes the input and output pointers to be forced to an offset of 2; the input pointer will be forced to the in\sel\a state while the output pointer will be forced to the sel\q\c state.
 This initialization of the input and output pointers can cause discontinuities in a data stream and should therefore be handled at startup.

-sync_fifo(2:0) Synchronization Source
+sync_fifo (2:0) Synchronization Source

-000 TXENABLE pin
+000 txenable pin

-001 PHSTR pin
+001 phstr pin

-010 QFLAG pin
+010 qflag pin

-011 DB[15]
+011 db(15)

-100 DA[15] first transition (one shot)
+100 da(15) first transition (one shot)

-101 Sync now with SIF write (always on)
+101 sync now with SIF write (always on)

-110 Sync source disabled (always off)
+110 sync source disabled (always off)

-111 Sync now with SIF write (always on)
+111 sync now with SIF write (always on)